 In addition to the Student Honor Code, participants will be expected to adhere to the following:

 1) To conform his/her conduct to the standards surrounding the event and assume responsibility for his or her own actions, understanding that the circumstances of an off-campus activity may require a standard of decorum which may differ from that applicable on campus.

 2) To maintain health and automobile insurance as necessary, and to be responsible for the costs of such insurance and for any expenses not covered by insurance.

 3) Clubs are encouraged to charter buses or to rent vehicles for all club purposes to defer all possible damage/liability costs to Skidmore.
 When students use their own vehicles on authorized SGA/college business, it is their personal insurance policy that is primary coverage for liability and physical damage coverage.
 It is important that the individual have adequate coverage, as Skidmore’s insurance provides non-ownership liability for exposure to the college only (this means the insurance covers only the college in the event of a lawsuit).

-4) Complete a Participant Assumption of Risk and Release of Liability Form and register all trips before traveling.
+4) Complete an Assumption of Risk form on SkidSync and register all trips before traveling.

-The sponsoring club must submit a Travel Roster to the Office of Leadership Activities 24 hours prior to traveling.
+The sponsoring club must submit a travel roster on SkidSync to the Office of Leadership Activities 24 hours prior to traveling.
 A Travel Registration Form is required: